 If you have been enjoying my content on The Eight Stages of Psychosocial Development, you already know who Erikson is.
 If you haven’t, I recommend that you start with the link I just shared.

-This stage takes decision-making to a next level.
+This stage takes decision-making to the next level.
 Children in the third stage of social development undergo a new crisis: Initiative vs. Guilt.
 If they successfully complete this stage, they develop the virtue of purpose.
-Interactions with parents, family members, and even other children may develop to the outcome of this psychological crisis.
+Interactions with parents, family members, and even other children may develop the outcome of this psychological crisis.

 Initiative vs Guilt Examples: What Happens?